‘The Bachelor’ Star Corinne Olympios Denies Plastic Surgery Rumors

 After Olympios posted a Thanksgiving selfie in which she joked that sweatpants are all that fit her right now, the ABC reality star was slammed with comments about her appearance, according to E!
 News.
 But the comments were directed at her face, not her body.

-Many fans accused Corinne Olymipos of using too much Botox, while others chastised the reality star for her alleged cosmetic surgery, saying she already looked “perfect” before.
+Many fans accused Corinne Olympios of using too much Botox, while others chastised the reality star for her alleged cosmetic surgery, saying she already looked “perfect” before.
 In some of the most brutal comments, a few fans questioned what Olympios has “done” to her face.

-In response, a make-up free Corinne Olympios posted two videos to her Instagram, formally addressing her more than 750, 000 followers as “ladies and gentleman.”
-The bare-faced Bachelor Nation beauty, who peddles lip kits and plumpers via her Platinum Beauty Shop line, went on to insists that viewers were seeing the real her in the videos.
+In response, a makeup-free Corinne Olympios posted two videos to her Instagram, formally addressing her more than 750,000 followers as “ladies and gentleman.”
+The bare-faced Bachelor Nation beauty, who peddles lip kits and plumpers via her Platinum Beauty Shop line, went on to insist that viewers were seeing the real her in the videos.

 “I just thought I’d come in here and say hi because all of y’all are freaking out about my pictures saying that I got plastic surgery and did stuff to my face.
 No, it’s still me.
 Here I am—no makeup.
 It is so sad that I felt the need that I had to come on here just after a shower—no makeup, no filter—and show you guys my face, because a lot of you seem to think I do plastic surgery on my face and you’re all sh**ting on me.
 So, here I am.”